Skip to primary navigation Skip to content Skip to footer

 Noah Sheetz – the former director of The Chef’s Consortium, along with four other noted Hudson Valley Chefs will recreate the first-class dinner menu that was served onboard the Titanic on April 14, 1912.
 The exclusive event will be held on the Bannerman Residence Terrace overlooking the Hudson River.

 The meal will include wine sponsored by the Millbrook Vineyards.
-A reproduction of the Wisteria pattern china tea cup and saucer that was used in the Veranda Cafes on the Titanic.
-Each guest will take home their cup and saucer as a souvenir of the evening, courtesy of Fred and Ann Osborn– The Easter Foundation.
+A reproduction of the Wisteria pattern bowl that was used in the Veranda Cafes on the Titanic.
+Each guest will take home their Titanic soup bowl as a souvenir of the evening, courtesy of Fred and Anne Osborn– The Easter Foundation.

 COVID-19: Vaccination Cards and masks are currently not required at this time but could change depending on the severity at the time.
 Bannerman Island follows New York State COVID-19 regulations.